Skip to content

 Asclepias syriaca (Common milkweed)

 Plant in full sun in average, dry to medium, well-drained soils in full sun.
 Water when dry during first year; drought tolerant once established.
 Does well in a variety of soils.
 Flowers are very fragrant.
 Plant will spread by underground rhizome that can travel several feet from original plant to form a colony.
-Can be cut back to the ground after flowering to produce new growth although this practice usually results in no seed pods.
-Grows 3-5’ tall.
+Can be cut back to the ground after flowering to produce new growth (monarch momma favorite) although this practice usually results in no mature seed pods.
+Grows 36-60″ tall.

 Asclepias tuberosa (“Butterfly milkweed”)